 The Texas Natural Resources Information System (TNRIS) is pleased to announce the release of 4,480 square miles of newly acquired high resolution Light Detection and Ranging (lidar) data from three FEMA Collections from 2014-2016.
 Aerial collection took place during the leaf-off season in Texas.

 The primary purpose of these projects was to develop a consistent and accurate USGS Quality Level 2 (QL2) surface elevation datasets derived from high-accuracy lidar technology.

-Details regarding these acquisitions can be found by downloading the Project Report(s) found in their data catalog entries.
+Details regarding these acquisitions can be found by downloading the Project Report(s) found in their DataHub entries.

-Lidar data and the associated geospatial products are available for cost of reproduction through TNRIS.
+Lidar data and the associated geospatial products are available for the cost of reproduction through TNRIS.

 Please check our Lidar status map for exact coverage.

 Upper Clear Fork of the Brazos AOI

 DeWitt County AOI

 Let our hands-on team of data specialists assist you with physical map products and other datasets, many unavailable online.Learn More about Research & Distribution

 TNRIS hosts the State of Texas’s Geographic Information Office (GIO), an inter-agency initiative to collaborate and facilitate the effective use of G.I.S. in state and local government.Learn More about the Geographic Information Office